 This post may contain affiliate links.
 Please read my affiliate policy for more information.

 Short and Sweet Summary: There’s no mystery to maximizing your potential.
-If you’ve been hiding from your life, now’s the time to step out.
+If you’ve been hiding from your life, now’s the time to step out of the shadows.
 You’ll be amazed at the opportunities that present themselves when you engage with the world.
 Half the battle is just showing up.

 It’s a familiar story and it usually goes like this…